edgedb/easy-edgedb/README.md

 {}
 ```

 !!
 It's an empty set.
 But a search for places that start with b gives us `{'Buda-Pesth', 'Bistritz'}`.
+Could it be that the `{}` is doing it?
 Let's try manually concatenating just to make sure:

 ```
 SELECT {'Buda-Pesth', 'Bistritz'} ++ {};